Modern Machine Learning for LHC Physicists: Non-supervised classification

 To train the network we want to minimize the loss in Eq.\eqref{eq:ebm_loss}, so we have to compute the gradient of the full probability,

 The first term in this expression can be obtained using automatic differentiation from the training sample, while the second term is intractable and must be approximated.

-Computing the expectation value over $\pd(x)$ allows us to rewrite the gradient of the loss as the difference of two energy gradients
+In the minimization of the loss we evaluate the gradient of the loss as the expectation value over $\pd(x)$.
+This allows us to rewrite the gradient of the loss as the difference of two energy gradients

 The first term samples from the training data, the second from the model.
 According to the sign of the energy in the loss function, the contribution from the training dataset is referred to as positive energy and the contribution from the model as negative energy.
-One way to look at the second term is as a normalization which ensures that the loss vanishes for $p_\theta (x) = \pd(x)$, similar to the usual likelihood ratio loss of Eq.\eqref{eq:def_ce2}.
-Another way is to view it as inducing a \underline{background structure} into the minimization of the likelihood minimization, because unlike for the likelihood ratio the normalization has to be constructed as part of the training.
+There are three ways to to look at the second term, induced by the normalization constant $Z_\theta$, in the loss gradient: (i) as a normalization which ensures that the loss vanishes for $p_\theta (x) = \pd(x)$, similar to the usual likelihood ratio loss of Eq.\eqref{eq:def_ce2}; (ii) as a sampling covering both, the data distribution and the model distribution, a little like a forward and reverse KL-divergence; and (iii) as a \underline{background structure} into the minimization of the likelihood minimization.

 Looking at the loss in Eq.\eqref{eq:diff} we can identify the training as a minmax problem, where we minimize the energy (or MSE) of the training samples and maximize the energy (or MSE) of the modelled samples.
 While the energy of training data points is pushed downwards, the energy of points sampled from the model distribution will be pushed upwards.
 For instance, if $p_\theta(x)$ reproduces $\pd(x)$ over most of the phase space $x$, but $p_\theta(x)$ includes an additional mode, the phase space region corresponding to this extra mode will be assigned large $E_\theta(x)$ through the minimization of the loss.
 This process of adjusting the energy continues until the model reaches the equilibrium in which the model distribution is identical to the training data distribution.